reelaacn/Minimalism_singbox_vmess_only/README.md

 3. And then run "__main__.py".
 Click the right mouse button, and select option "open with python3.1".

-4. The "tun.json" file will auto create at the end, which is the profile for single-box.
+4. The "tun.json" file will auto create at the end, which is the profile for sing-box.

-5. Place the "tun.json" file in the local "Windows IIS server" directory (Path: C:\inetpub\wwwroot), so that you have a singbox subscription address.
+5. Place the "tun.json" file in the local "Windows IIS server" directory (Path: C:\inetpub\wwwroot), so that you have a sing-box subscription address.

    Example: http://192.168.0.4/tun.json

-6. The "config.json" is a single-box template profile, do not delete, do not rename.
+6. The "config.json" is a sing-box template profile, do not delete, do not rename.

-7. The"__main__.py" file is the main program. it analyzes and extracts the processed node information. and auto writes the nodes information into the profile. finally output the nodes profile at "./ tun.json", do not rename.
+7. The"__main__.py" file is the main program. do not rename.

 8. The"nodes.txt" is the nodes link storage file, do not delete, do not rename.
 ```